The contemporary prehistoric

 Blog by archaeologist Helen Wickstead

-Exhibition folder design by Tom Merrell, with a fold-out by Salvatore Arancio, archaeological diagram, notes on prehistory by Fiona Pitt, and an exhibition guide by Angela Kingston, available from Pump House Gallery.
+Exhibition folder design by Tom Merrell, with a fold-out by Salvatore Arancio; archaeological diagram, questions and brief info (see below); notes on prehistory by Fiona Pitt; and an exhibition guide by Angela Kingston (see below).